High Dimensional Discrete Integration over the Hypergrid: MB-WISH with unconstrained optimization oracle

 To prove this theorem we borrow some ideas from coding theory.
 We define a linear $q$-ary code $C$ of dimension $n-m$ and length $n$ as the set of vectors $\{Ax: x\in \ff_q^{n-m}\}$ where $A$ is a full-rank matrix of size $n \times n-m$ and rank $n-m$.
 For a vector $a \in \ff_{q}^{n}$, we define the set $\{a+C\}$ as a coset of $C$.
 It is well known that $\ff_{q}^{n}$ is partitioned by the $q^{m}$ distinct cosets, each of size $q^{n-m}$.
 The main technique behind our algorithm is that for a random linear code $C$ of size $q^{n-m}$, we randomly sample $r^{m}$ distinct cosets of $C$.
 Subsequently, we find the maximum value $w(x)$ of an element among those $r^{m}$ cosets.

-Let $E\equiv \{e_i\}_{i=1}^{n}$ be a set of $n$ linearly independent vectors in $\ff_{q}^{n}$ chosen randomly and uniformly (one can uniformly sample the columns of $E$ and resample if it belongs to the span of the already chosen columns).
-Let $A$ denote the matrix formed by the first $n-m$ vectors of $E$ as columns and let $R$ be the matrix formed by the remaining $m$ vectors as column.
+Let $E \in \ff_q^{n \times n}$ be an $n\times n$ full rank matrix randomly and uniformly chosen from the set of all $n \times n$ rank-$n$ matrices over $\ff_q$.
+One can choose such a matrix via rejection sampling: independently and uniformly sample the entries of the matrix from $\ff_q$ and then reject the matrix and resample it if it is not full rank.
+Let $A$ denote the random matrix formed by the first $n-m$ columns of $E$ as columns and let $R$ be the random matrix formed by the remaining $m$ columns of $E$ as columns.
 Also let $b$ be a vector sampled randomly and uniformly from $\ff_{q}^{n}$.
 The MAX-oracle for \texttt{Unconstrained MB-WISH} is going to perform the following optimization when $m \le n$:

 Analogous to Theorem~\ref{thm:mb}, here we are creating union of $r^m$ distinct random bins.
 If we can prove that, for any element of $\ff_q^n$, the probability that it belongs to one of these bins is $(\frac{r}{q})^m$ and for any pair of different elements from $\ff_q^n$, whether they belong to one of these bins are independent (pairwise independence), the rest of the proof of Theorem~\ref{thm:mba} will just follow that of Theorem~\ref{thm:mb}.